ntustison/ANTsXMouseBrainMapping/Manuscript/resultsKK.md

 voxel resolution $0.16 \times 0.16 \times 0.16 mm^3$.
 The second
-high-resolution data set [@Reshetnikov2021] comprises 88 specimens each with three spatially aligned canonical views with in-plane resolution of $0.08 \times 0.08 mm^2$ with a slice thickness of 0.5 mm.
+high-resolution data set [@Reshetnikov2021] comprises 88 specimens each with three spatially aligned canonical views with in-plane resolution of $0.08 \times 0.08 mm^2$ with a slice thickness of $0.5 mm$.
 These three orthogonal views were used to reconstruct a single high-resolution volume per subject using a B-spline fitting algorithm developed in ANTsX [@Tustison:2006aa].
 From these two datasets, two symmetric isotropic ANTsX templates [@Avants:2010aa] were